 Check your understanding of The Americans with Disabilities Act.

 The Americans with Disabilities Act is a complex law, with sometimes confusing technical standards, set forth in the ADA Accessibility Guidelines (ADAAG).
-We have added and updated a few questions per the new 2010 ADA Standards adopted by USDOJ 9/15/10 which are fully enforceable 3/15/13.
-We specialize in ADA and Accessibility Consulting.
-Please contact us if you have questions.
+We have added and updated a few questions per the 2010 ADA Standards adopted by USDOJ 9/15/2010 which were fully enforceable 3/15/2013.

-There was an 18 month "grace period" until 3/15/12 during which either the original 1991 Standards or the New 2010 Standards may be used as a safe harbor for compliance with the following exceptions: There are new scoping areas, such as public pools and spas, which must meet the 2010 Standards by that date.
+There was an 18-month grace period until 3/15/2012 during which either the original 1991 Standards or the New 2010 Standards may be used as a "safe harbor" for compliance with the following exceptions: There are new scoping areas, such as public pools and spas, which must meet the 2010 Standards by that date.
 Any renovated areas to exisiing facilities must meet the new 2010 Standards.
-After 3/15/12, the 2010 Standards only must be used.
+After 3/15/2012, the 2010 Standards only must be used.
 There are many additional subtleties in the Regulations.
 Please contact us with questions.

 The new 2010 ADA Standards reduce the side reach to 48", the same as front reach range.
-The new standard is more strigent in this case.
-This is consistent with most Building Codes, which adopt the 2006 or 2009 International Building Code (IBC) / ANSI A117.1 - 2003 as their standard.
+The new standard is more stringent in this case.
+This is consistent with most Building Codes, which adopt the International Building Code (IBC) / ANSI A117.1 as their standard.

 A 1:2 beveled edge is required at thresholds for swing doors with thresholds between 1/4" and 1/2" high.
 The New 2010 Standards permit a 3/4" threshold at existing buildings, with a 1:2 bevel.
 For level changes in general on accessible routes, when the level change is more than 1/2", it requires a ramp, which must be a 1:12 slope (8.33%).
 For example, a 1" level change will require a 12" long ramp.